-- Must be a doctoral candidate in an APA-accredited clinical or counseling psychology program. - At least three years of graduate education in psychology must be completed by the start of internship. - A minimum of 1000 hours of training must be completed prior to internship, which may include practica as well as other clinical or work experience. - A minimum of 400 intervention hours and 100 assessment hours by the start of internship. - If the applicant expects to earn additional direct service hours after the application is submitted, this information should be specifically broken down by intervention and assessment and noted on the AAPI in the section asking for anticipated hours prior to internship. - Comprehensive Exams must be passed prior to applying for internship. - Dissertation proposal must be completed prior to the start of internship. - Before the start of the internship, Youth Services Department interns must complete a Level 2 background check with fingerprints.
+- Must be a doctoral candidate in an APA- or CPA-accredited clinical or counseling psychology program. - At least three years of graduate education in psychology must be completed by the start of internship. - A minimum of 1000 hours of training must be completed prior to internship, which may include practica as well as other clinical or work experience. - A minimum of 400 intervention hours and 100 assessment hours by the start of internship. - o A minimum of 100 therapy hours with children/adolescents. - o A minimum of 3 child/adolescent integrated reports. - If the applicant expects to earn additional direct service hours after the application is submitted, this information should be specifically broken down by intervention and assessment and noted on the AAPI in the section asking for anticipated hours prior to internship. - Comprehensive Exams must be passed prior to applying for internship. - Dissertation proposal must be completed prior to the start of internship. - Before the start of the internship, Youth Services Department interns must complete a Level 2 background check with fingerprints.
 Disqualifying offenses are listed in the Florida statues under Chapter 435.04(2).
 The following is a link to this statute for reference: Statutes & Constitution: View Statutes: Online Sunshine (state.fl.us).